CFZZ-FM: History

 Astral Media promptly dropped the "Z" moniker.
 Community radio programs were abolished and the station was integrated to the "Boom FM" network.
 Astral was acquired by Bell Media in 2012.

 On May 21, 2018, the French-language Boom stations flipped to an adult contemporary format.

 On February 8, 2024, Bell announced a restructuring that included the sale of 45 of its 103 radio stations to seven buyers, subject to approval by the CRTC, including CFZZ, which was to be sold to Arsenal Media.
 On March 11, 2025 the CRTC approved the sale to Arsenal Media.
+On April, 28, 2025 Arsenal Media dropped the Boom FM brand and relaunched the station as O 104,1 with a formal featuring current hits and rock classics.
+Alongside CKLX-FM after purchasing from RNC Media, the CRTC approved the purchase on July 14, 2026.